-For further information contact: Sam Cunningham, North Pacific Fishery Management Council 1007 W 3 rd Avenue, Suite 400, Anchorage, AK 99501 (907) 271-2809 Alexander XV an anound fish in the Devine Cas (DC) and Alautian Islands (AI)
+For further information contact: Sam Cunningham, North Pacific Fishery Management Council 1007 W 3 rd Avenue, Suite 400, Anchorage, AK 99501 (907) 271-2809 ---------------------------------- ---

 Abstract: Vessels fishing for groundfish in the Bering Sea (BS) and Aleutian Islands (AI) groundfish fishery management plan (FMP) areas are required to have a License Limitation Program (LLP) license that is endorsed for fishing in that area.
 Vessels fishing for Pacific cod with fixed gear (hook-and-line or pot gear) must have additional Pacific cod endorsements for specific areas, gear-types, and operational-types (operational-type includes catcher/processors (CP) that process catch at sea and catcher vessels that deliver to inshore facilities).
 This document analyzes a proposed regulatory change that would eliminate the LLP license endorsement for CP vessels to fish for Pacific cod with pot gear in the BS and AI FMP subareas if the license was not credited with a minimum amount of directed Pacific cod landings during a specified period.
-The purpose of this action is to increase stability for pot CPs that are dependent upon Pacific cod while maintaining low rates of halibut and crab bycatch and ensuring that condensed fishing seasons do not result in safety-at-sea concerns.
+The purpose of the action alternative is to increase stability for pot CPs that are dependent upon Pacific cod while maintaining low rates of halibut and crab bycatch and ensuring that condensed fishing seasons do not result in safety-at-sea concerns.